Carin Jennings-Gabarra: Playing style

 Jennings-Gabarra is renowned for her remarkable ball control, imagination, dribbling skills and feints on the wing, as well as her ability to create chances out of nothing.
 Her distinctive gait earned her the sobriquets "Crazy Legs" and "Gumby".

 Also an effective goalscorer, she struck a 23-minute hat-trick against Germany to put the United States 3–0 ahead in the 1991 FIFA Women's World Cup semi-final.
 The Los Angeles Times reported that "Carin Jennings, the ponytailed winger from Palos Verdes, tore the Germans to shreds".
 In 1999 Assistant coach Lauren Gregg hailed Jennings-Gabarra's performance against Germany as the single greatest ever by an American player.

-Jennings-Gabarra epitomizes the speed, fitness, and mental strength that coach Anson Dorrance demanded of his players.
+Jennings-Gabarra epitomizes the speed, fitness, and mental strength coach Anson Dorrance demanded of his players.
 "Before every game, Anson would challenge us, asking us which of us was going to make the difference.
 I always wanted to be that player."
 Teammates saw Jennings-Gabarra as setting the standard for the group.

 Coaching career

 Gabarra began coaching following her graduation from UCSB in 1987.
-That year, Westmont College, located in Santa Barbara, California, hired her as its women’s soccer coach.
+That year, Westmont College, located in Santa Barbara, California, hired her as its women's soccer coach.
 After one season, she moved to Harvard, where she was an assistant coach.
-In 1993, the United States Naval Academy in Annapolis Maryland, hired Gabarra as its women’s soccer coach.
-At the time the women’s team competed at the club level.
+In 1993, the United States Naval Academy in Annapolis, Maryland, hired Gabarra as its women's soccer coach.
+At the time the women's team competed at the club level.
 She developed it into a competitive Division I NCAA team.

 In 2000, Gabarra was inducted into the National Soccer Hall of Fame.
 In 2003, she was inducted into the U.S. Olympic Hall of Fame.

 Personal life

-In 1992, Gabarra married U.S. men’s national team player Jim Gabarra.
+In 1992, Gabarra married U.S. men's national team player Jim Gabarra.
 They have two daughters and one son.
-Gabarra is a member of the U.S. Soccer Athlete Advisory Council, the U.S. Olympic Committee Athlete Advisory Council and the Maryland Physical Fitness Council.
+Gabarra is a member of the U.S. Soccer Athlete Advisory Council, the U.S. Olympic Committee Athlete Advisory Council, and the Maryland Physical Fitness Council.